-EDR 622 ADVANCED DIAGNOSTIC TECHNIQUES AND TESTING PROCEDURES FOR THE TEACHING OF READING
+EDR 622 ADVANCED DIAGNOSTIC TECHNIQUES AND TESTING PROCEDURES FOR THE TEACHING OF READING with remedial readers (grades 1-12).

-This course introduces a theoretical perspective on corrective instruction and teaching techniques to use with remedial readers (grades 1-12).
 A series of case studies (students at different reading ability levels) are presented and analyzed during the course.
 Based on initial diagnostic information, a remedial teaching program is planned and hypothetically carried out, with careful attention being given to specific teaching strategies and the sequencing of instruction over time and the development of a strategic, constructive model of learning.
 Prerequisite: EDU 430/530, EDU 412/512 and EDR 621.